 Opportunities for Leadership and Scholarship

-To determine if the candidate has a diverse set of skills necessary to be a pharmacist they look for evidence of leadership, involvement in professional organizations and participation in scholarly activities like research.
+To determine if the candidate has a diverse set of skills necessary to be a pharmacist, admission committees look for evidence of leadership, involvement in professional organizations, and participation in scholarly activities like research.

 At Penn State Behrend:

 - Students have access to the small-class size of a liberal arts college with the research facilities of a larger university.

 - Students have opportunities to conduct research with a faculty mentor who is an active researcher in his or her field of expertise.

 - Many of our students who participate in undergraduate research present their work at local and national conferences.

 - Students have a vibrant and diverse set of student organizations that offer leadership opportunities.
 We have the Behrend "Scrubs" Club for students interested in health degrees.

 - Other clubs and organizations organize and participate in may philanthropic activities that you can become involved in.

 As you start your journey toward pharmacy school, it is highly recommended that you visit the following links where you will find guidelines for the application process, statistics on application and acceptance rates, and strategies to become a competitive applicant.